nglthu/English_5_1_24/CPU.md

 RISC processors, being rather simpler, could be designed to operate at clock rates that would use all the available memory bandwidth.

++ RISC processors  won the performance battle and should cost less to design,

++ RISCs generally have poor code density compared with CISCs.

++ RISCs don't execute x86 code.

 | ARM vs x86           | ARM | x86|
 | :---------------- | :------: | ----: |